 Early Life and Bear Stearns Rise (1953-1981)

-Brooklyn-born Epstein left New York University without a degree, taught at Dalton from 1974–76, and impressed Dalton-parent Alan "Ace" Greenberg, who recruited him to Bear Stearns.
+Brooklyn-born Epstein left New York University without a degree, taught at Dalton from 1974–76, and impressed Dalton-parent Alan "Ace" Greenberg, who recruited him to Bear Stearns and introduced him to his daughter.13

 He resigned under internal review in March 1981.